Inflectra/rapise-documentation/docs/Guide/selenium_webdriver.md

 ![clip0016](./img/selenium_webdriver2.png)

-By default there is one profile for each of the Selenium WebDriver supported web browsers (Chrome, Firefox, Internet Explorer, Opera, Safari).
+By default there is one profile for each of the Selenium WebDriver supported web browsers (Chrome, Edge, Firefox, Internet Explorer, Opera, Safari).
 However you can clone and change the profiles if you want to have different versions of the browsers (e.g. a local instance of
 Firefox and one running on a remote Selenium server).